kyverno/website/content/en/docs/writing-policies/validate.md

 In addition, each `foreach` declaration can contain the following declarations:

 - [Context](external-data-sources.md): to add additional external data only available per loop iteration.
-- [Preconditions](preconditions.md): to control when a loop iteration is skipped
+- [Preconditions](preconditions.md): to control when a loop iteration is skipped.
 - `elementScope`: controls whether to use the current list element as the scope for validation.
 Defaults to "true" if not specified.

 Here is a complete example to enforce that all container images are from a trusted registry: